paulklemm/regression-heatmap-paper/Cover Letter.md

   <i><font color='green'>

-  1. We agree with the reviewers observations.
-The CFS filtering step, as most automatic preprocessing, add uncertainty into the analysis, as the user can not comprehend in detail, why certain features are removed.
+  1. We agree with the reviewer's observations.
+The CFS filtering step, as most automatic preprocessing, adds uncertainty to the analysis, as the user cannot comprehend in detail why certain features are removed.
     * We tackled this problem using the z-dimension of the 3D heat map.
 The CFS algorithm is applied per-slice depending on the target feature.
 In other words, there are always all features represented in z-dimension of the 3D heat map.
-This means, that for features with static a target (e.g., Cancer ~ X + Y + Z), the influence of each feature can be assessed by slicing through the 3D heat map.
+This means that for features with a static target (e.g., `Cancer ~ X + Y + Z`) the influence of each feature can be assessed by slicing through the 3D heat map.
-    * We noted the limitation in Section **4.3 Target-Variable-Dependent Dimension Reduction** and how we tackled it in Section **4.4 Abstracting Regression Results**.
+    * We noted the limitation in Section **4.3 Target-Variable-Dependent Dimension Reduction** and how we tackle it in Section **4.4 Abstracting Regression Results**.
-    * We added a check box as part of the file-upload step, which allows to skip the CFS preprocessing step.
-It is noted in Section **5.1 System Paradigm and Components**
+    * We added a check box as part of the file upload step, which allows to skip the CFS preprocessing step.
+It is noted in Section **5.1 System Paradigm and Components**.
   2. It is possible to specify how feature interactions are taken into account.
 The operators of the formula follow the conventions used in `R`.
 Details on the notation can be found in the `R` Documentation under ([https://stat.ethz.ch/R-manual/R-devel/library/stats/html/formula.html](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/formula.html)).
 Feature transformations as suggested by the reviewer are not supported.
 For example, the `^` operator in the formula notation works different.
 In regression formulas, `(X+Y+Z)^2` would for example mean a level 2 crossing of all factors, being equivalent to the formula `X+Y+Z+X:Y+X:Z+Y:Z`.
 Regression models do not incorporate feature transformations and the collaborating epidemiologists also never required such functionalities.
 Since it is clearly a restriction as noted by the reviewer, we mentioned it accordingly in the paper.
 Additionally, we pointed out that linear and logistic regressions are only suitable to identify linear relationships.

   </i></font>

-- As this is a vis paper, another weakness in my opinion is the fact that details on demand for a cell are limited to statistical numbers.
+- As this is a vis paper, another weakness in my opinion is the fact that details-on-demand for a cell are limited to statistical numbers.
 Adding some form of conditional distribution visualization could increase trust in findings further.
 It would be in accordance with the lesson learned regarding increased confidence in visually observed patterns as opposed to black box assessment.

 <i><font color='green'>

-  * As part of the changes made regarding the [Regression Metrics], a additional scatter plot for analyzing the residuals was included.
+  * As part of the changes made regarding the [Regression Metrics], an additional scatter plot for analyzing the residuals was included.
   * Additionally, now different regression metrics can be visualized using the 3D Regression Heat Map.

 </i></font>